engrinak/engrinak.github.io/_posts/2020-06-25-uncharted-territory.markdown

 <script src="https://cdnjs.cloudflare.com/ajax/libs/PapaParse/5.1.0/papaparse.min.js"></script>
 <div><canvas id="chart-container" style="height: 400px; width: 100%"></canvas></div>
 <script src="/assets/script.js"></script>
+*note: for the purposes of this blog, I have manually set the min and max date since I'm not updating the file in real time on github*

 # Display Last Values
 In addition to the chart, I wanted to display the current temperature readings in numerical format.
 This was done just by accessing the last not null element from each array in the dataset and then replacing the text in the appropriate HTML tag.
 I'm sure there is a more elegant way of doing this, but this was the quickest way I could find as a beginner.
+How to get the last not null value in an array: [link](https://stackoverflow.com/questions/49190873/get-the-last-non-null-element-of-an-array)

 ```javascript
 $().ready(function() {
   $("#T0").html(datasets[0].data.filter(x => x != null).slice(-1)[0]),